pmbrull/k8s-workshop/README.md

 > Make sure that you have Docker installed on your machine.
 You can follow the official [guide](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 To get in touch with containerization we will start by introducing a possible use case.
-Suppose that we have an application that interacts with a Postgres DB.
-We will need to build some unit tests that also require this DB connection but we want to skip the hassle of locally installing Postgres.
+Suppose that we have an application that interacts with a Postgres DB but we want to skip the hassle of locally installing Postgres.
 To do so, we can use Docker to create a container with a running database for us.

 As we have online repositories such as [Maven](https://mvnrepository.com/) or [Pypi](https://pypi.org/) for both Jars and Python libraries, we also have a repository for Docker Images: [Docker Hub](https://hub.docker.com/).